-We’re delighted to be bringing back the Tidy Wales Awards in 2023 as part of our 50th anniversary celebrations.
+We’re delighted to be bringing back the Tidy Wales Awards in 2024 after a hugely successful event last year to celebrate our 50th anniversary.

 Dating back to 1990, the Tidy Wales Awards honours environmental heroes – the individuals, groups schools, and businesses that go above and beyond to care for our beautiful country.

 Do you work tirelessly to keep your local area clean, green, and safe?
 Do you have a friend or family member who is dedicated to looking after nature?
-Maybe you teach at an Eco-School that has developed an exciting new project?
+Maybe you know a young person who is committed to tackling climate change?
 Or perhaps you’re part of an organisation that is leading the way in sustainability?
 We want to hear from you!

 This is the opportunity to celebrate and thank the people and businesses in Wales who are making a positive difference to our environment.

-Nominations are open from 1 February to 6 March.
-The finalists for each category will be invited to join us for the prestigious daytime Tidy Wales Awards ceremony on Wednesday 19 April at the Royal Welsh College of Music and Drama in Cardiff.
+The finalists for each category will be invited to join us for the prestigious daytime Tidy Wales Awards ceremony on Wednesday 11 September at the Royal Welsh College of Music and Drama in Cardiff.

 You can nominate yourself, a group, a school, an organisation, friends, family, or colleague(s).